RaoulLuque/visgraph/README.md

 }                                                     //----|

 // This is the actual functionality of this lib:
-// Save the graph as a an SVG (using default settings in this case)
-// Save the graph as a an SVG (using default settings in this case) graph_to_svg(
+// Save the graph as an SVG (using default settings in this case): graph_to_svg(
     &complete_graph,
     &Settings::default(),